KierankThompson/KieranKThompson/README.md

-My name is Kieran and I am a master student studying Quant Finance.
+My name is Kieran and I am a masters student currently studying Quant Finance.
 Graduated with a BS in Computer Science.

 Currently working on: bitorrent client in Go